6 signs of a happy cat

 We’re pretty sure the answer is going to be “never.”
 That’s because cats lack the expressive facial features of many other animals and have even fewer facial muscles linked to expression.

-While this is probably a defence mechanism from their ancestral days on the Savannah (a ‘never let ‘em see you sweat’ trait to keep predators guessing), it does mean that it can be tricky to know if your cat’s living their best life on a day-to-day basis.
+While this is probably a defence mechanism from their ancestral days on the Savannah (a ‘never let ‘em see you sweat’ trait to keep predators guessing), it does mean it can be tricky to know if your cat’s living their best life day to day.

 Every responsible cat owner wants their feline companion to be happy and upbeat.
 So, here are a few tell-tale signs of a happy cat to be on the lookout for…